Intracytoplasmic morphologically selected sperm injection: History

 Introduced in 2001, the intracytoplasmic morphologically selected sperm injection (IMSI) procedure changed the perception of how a spermatozoon suitable for fertilization (via injection into the egg) should appear.
 A very high powered lens is used to see the sperm in greater detail during the selection process.
 The spermatozoon is selected at higher magnification; the aim of this is to improve the chance of pregnancy.
 The use of high magnification for morphological sperm selection prior to ICSI has been associated with higher pregnancy rates and lower miscarriage rate.

 Evaluated criteria

 Spermatozoa can be considered morphologically suitable for ICSI procedures when the sperm head is a regular oval, symmetric and has a smooth appearance.
-It should be 4.5-4.9 μm in length and 3.1-3.5 μm in width.
+It should be 4.5–4.9 μm in length and 3.1–3.5 μm in width.
 Nuclear chromatin mass should be homogeneous, with no more than one vacuole, or with a total vacuolar area of less than 4% of nuclear area.
 Also the central part must be of a normal rectangular shape; between 4.0 and 5.0 μm in length.
-The acrosome ideally should occupy between the 40-70% of the head.
+The acrosome ideally should occupy between 40 and 70% of the head.